-So what can we do to replace these ports?
-Fortunately, there is a fairly wide selection of ways to cope with the disappearance of our old favorites.
-USB to serial and USB to parallel adapters are relatively inexpensive and easy to find.
+USB-to-serial and USB-to-parallel adapters are relatively inexpensive and easy to find.
 Note, however, that not all of them support all of the handshaking signals we may require, and some may have delays or inadequate drivers.
 Be prepared to try several different brands to find one that works with your equipment.
+Users groups for specific equipment or software are good resources to find out what brands and models of port replacement accessories are compatible and operate properly.
 While they are becoming less common, there is also still a market for add-in PCI bus cards to add serial, parallel and other ports to desktop computers.